 {% endarchiveList %}

-Passforloop.CounterYou can clearly know the progress of the current loop and adjust the presentation of content accordingly.
+Byforloop.CounterYou can clearly know the progress of the current loop and adjust the presentation of the content accordingly.

 Flexible control of order: flip and sort

-Sometimes, we may need to display list data in different orders, such as displaying the latest content in reverse order, or sorting by a certain attribute.
-Anqi CMS'sforLoops also provide concise modifiers:reversedandsorted.
+Sometimes, we may need to display list data in different orders, such as displaying the latest content in reverse order or sorting by a certain attribute.
+Anqi CMS'sforLoops also provide a concise modifier for this:reversedandsorted.

-• reversed: This modifier simply traverses the data set in reverse order.
-If the data you retrieve from the database is in descending order by time but you want to display it in ascending order in the template, you can usereversed.
+reversed: This modifier will simply traverse the data collection in reverse order.
+If the data you retrieve from the database is sorted in descending order by time, but you want to display it in ascending order in the template, you can usereversed.sorted: This modifier will perform a default sort on the dataset (usually in the natural order of the elements, such as numerical size or alphabetical order).
+Please note,sortedUsed to sort simple collections.- Combine usage:

-The following usesreversedShow the article list in reverse order example:
+The following is usedreversedExample of displaying article list in reverse order:

 {% archiveList articles with type="list" limit="5" %}